manabuishii/manabuishii.github.io/_posts/2015-03-13-install-executable.md

 ---

 If there is no *install* target in Makefile,
-You can copy them in specific directory by using following command.
+You can copy execute files under current directory into specific directory by using following command.

 ```
 cp `find . -perm 755` /usr/local/bin